Nazlı Ecevit: Years as teacher

 Nazlı was employed as a painting teacher at Beşiktaş Junior High School for Girls.
 She then followed her father to Kastamonu in Anatolia, and suspended her painting career for 25 years.
 She first taught in Kastamonu, and later in Bolu and İzmit.

 She married in 1924 and moved to Ankara.
 The next year, she gave birth to a son, Bülent, who went on to become a political party leader and four times prime minister.
 She worked as an art teacher in the Ankara Teachers' School of Music, the forerunner of the Hacettepe University Ankara State Conservatory.
 She also taught in the Istanbul Master Junior High School.
 Her career as teacher lasted for nineteen years.

 Painting career

 Nazlı resumed painting in 1947.
-She had showed her works at the Galatasaray Expositions during her student years and resumed doing so at group exhibitions after 1947.
+She had shown her works at the Galatasaray Expositions during her student years and resumed doing so at group exhibitions after 1947.
 She also held private exhibitions.
 During her student years, she painted portraits and nudes.
 From 1948 to 1975, her works were displayed almost every year at the State Art and Sculpture Exhibition.